darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 a post on how UMA works in the future and how Polymarket is looking to fix its shortcomings, but for now, let's dive into valuing parlay contracts!

-## Valuing Parlays: An Random Example
+## Valuing Parlays: A Random Example

 A parlay is a type of bet that combines multiple individual bets into one single wager.
 In a prediction market, a parlay contract is a contract that pays